Albany Junior School

 The procedure provides:

-a) that there should normally be a preliminary informal discussion with the Head Teacher or other appropriate school staff to see if the complaint can be resolved
+a) that there should normally be a preliminary informal discussion with the Head Teacher or other appropriate school staff to see if the complaint can be resolved without recourse to the formal procedures.

-b) that if the complaint cannot be resolved informally the complainant should write to
+b) that if the complaint cannot be resolved informally the complainant should write to the school complaints governor, whose address is available at school.

-c) If a formal complaint is lodged, the Head Teacher will be able to provide the
+c) If a formal complaint is lodged, the Head Teacher will be able to provide the complainant with copies of the relevant documents explaining the arrangements for considering the complaint in more detail.

 Child Protection Concerns